Background

 And this is the elite among in these groups.
 Most of the members can't read and write, can't spell.
 The average level of education among conspiracy theories and among victimhood movements is actually very low.

 So they hate reminders of their own inanity and stupidity.
 They hate intellectuals and experts and medical doctors and psychologists with a fervor.
-They hate them because they don't want to be reminded how low they are when it comes to intellect, intelligence, critical thinking, knowledge, education, irreducion.
+They hate them because they don't want to be reminded how low they are when it comes to intellect, intelligence, critical thinking, knowledge, education, erudition.

 There is a form of malignant egalitarianism.
 Everyone is equal to everyone, which is a bizarre thing because no one is equal to anyone about anything.